amandanagai/tumblr_collector/README.md

 # tumblr_collector

 **NOTE: If I had more time, I would:
+- add UUIDs to postsList and favsList items (vs using indexes)
 - add error handling
 - add tests
 - design the display of tumblr post information in "blog tiles"